nbetts/model-solar-system/README.md

   - disable antialiasing
   - disable logarithmic depth buffer
 - improve shadow rendering
-- figure out why postprocessing is preventing the gizmo helper from displaying.
+- figure out why postprocessing is preventing the gizmo helper from displaying
-- fix issue where if toon scale is on first, then switch to actual scale, the orbit paths and star sometimes fail to render
+- fix issue where if toon scale is on first, then switch to actual scale, the orbit paths fail to render at certain angles
-- use `RenderTexture` to render the star background separately, in order to reduce camera far and improve performance
+- fix large orbit paths jittering when actual scale is enabled
+- fix sun rays jittering at large distances